Aeroluna/LunaCoopMod/README.md

 Shield Batteries can help other Protoss commanders that rely on armies to defend rather than Photon Cannons.

+- Removed Armored attribute from Queens.

+No more getting obliterated by Immortals.

 - Reordered many command cards to match Versus.

 ## Raynor